History & Overview

 Separate from this delegated authority, the TCC also reviews and sets industry-wide interchange standards for the design and operation of tank cars in North America pursuant to voluntary agreement of the rail industry.
 While these interchange standards can at times require the tank car industry to exceed, or more quickly meet, DOT’s regulations, they can never relax DOT’s minimum requirements or degree of oversight.

 This system has ensured that today’s tank cars are built with better thermal protection, higher grade steel, and better valves and fittings, and has improved tank car safety at a speed not otherwise possible through the traditional regulatory process.
-As a result of these efforts, as well as the rail industry’s $26 billion in annual investments for infrastructure and technological innovation, rigorous employee training, and community safety efforts, more than 99.99% of rail hazardous materials shipments have reached their destination without a train accident-caused release.
+As a result of these efforts, as well as the rail industry’s nearly $25 billion in annual investments for infrastructure and technological innovation, rigorous employee training, and community safety efforts, more than 99.99% of rail hazardous materials shipments have reached their destination without a train accident-caused release.

 Interchange System & the Manual of Standards & Recommended Practices (MSRP)

 Because no one railroad covers the entire country, railroads are often required to interchange equipment, including tank cars, during their operations in order to transport goods to their destinations.
 To facilitate these interchanges, the rail industry, including rolling stock owners and repair facilities, voluntarily agreed to accept and transport shipments that meet a consistent set of standards contained in the MSRP.